Miami-Dade County, Florida: Police department

 The Miami-Dade Police Department is a full-service metropolitan police department serving Miami-Dade County's unincorporated areas, although it has lenient mutual aid agreements with other municipalities, most often the City of Miami Police Department.
 With 4,700 employees, it is Florida's largest police department.
-The Department is often referred to by its former name, the Metro-Dade Police or simply Metro.
+The department is often referred to by its former name, the Metro-Dade Police or simply Metro.

 The Miami-Dade Police Department operates out of nine districts throughout the county and has two special bureaus.
 The director of the department is Juan Perez, who succeeded J.D.
-Patterson, Jr. The Department's headquarters are in Doral, Florida.
+Patterson Jr. The department's headquarters are in Doral, Florida.
+As of January 7, 2025, the MDPD is transitioning to a sheriff's office.

+All incorporated communities within Miami-Dade County operate police departments, that work in conjunction with the Miami-Dade Police Department.
+The departments are as follows, in descending alphabetical order.
+Bold text denotes independent Wikipedia page.